edubart/minicoro/README.md

 - Supports custom allocators.
 - Storage system to allow passing values between yield and resume.
 - Customizable stack size.
+- Supports growable stacks and low memory footprint when enabling the virtual memory allocator.
 - Coroutine API design inspired by Lua with C use in mind.
 - Yield across any C function.
 - Made to work in multithread applications.